mantidproject/mantid/docs/source/fitting/fitfunctions/IkedaCarpenterPV.rst

 decay constants respectively, and :math:`R` is a maxing coefficient that relates to the moderator temperature.
-:math:`\alpha` and :math:`R` are further modelled to depend on wavelength and using the notation in the Fullprof manual (Ref [2]) the refineable Ikeda-Carpenter parameters are Alpha0, Alpha1, Beta0 and Kappa and these are defined as
+:math:`\alpha` and :math:`R` are further modelled to depend on wavelength and using the notation in the Fullprof manual (Ref [2]).
+The refineable Ikeda-Carpenter parameters are Alpha0, Alpha1, Beta0 and Kappa and these are defined as